leila-alderman/leila-alderman.github.io/_posts/2019-02-10-Ruby-TDD-Tutorial:-Connect-Four.md

+---
+title: Ruby TDD Tutorial | Connect Four Part 1
+---

-# Using TDD to Write a Ruby Connect Four Game
+# Ruby TDD Tutorial | Connect Four Part 1

 This tutorial walks through how to write a game of [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) that can be played in the terminal using the principles of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD).